 Hopeful is that refers to feeling or showing optimism about a future event or outcome.
 It captures the sense of confidence and positive expectation that something good is likely to happen.
 A hopeful person sees opportunities rather than obstacles and often inspires others to remain positive and forward-looking, even in uncertain times.

-This quality can apply to individuals, groups, or even entire communities facing challenges but believing in a better future.
+This quality can apply to individuals, groups, or entire communities facing challenges but believing in a better future.
+It also overlaps with words like positive in everyday writing, depending on how direct the writer wants to be about expectation vs. general attitude.

 Etymology

 The word “hopeful” comes from the root word “hope,” which has Old English origins in the word “hopian,” meaning “to wish or expect.”
 The addition of the suffix “-ful” indicates possessing or full of.
 Thus, “hopeful” literally means “full of hope.”
-Over time, its meaning expanded to include feelings of optimism and positive anticipation.
+Over time, its meaning expanded to include feelings of optimism and positive anticipation in everyday speech.

 Example Sentences

-• Even during tough times, his hopeful spirit kept the team motivated.
+- Even during tough times, his hopeful spirit kept the team motivated during the project review.

 Hopeful Synonyms